recvfrom/clamav-faq/manual/UserManual/development.md

   - `--with-systemdsystemunitdir=no`: Don't try to register `clamd` as a `systemd` service (on systems that use `systemd`).
 You likely don't want this development build of `clamd` to register as a service, and this eliminates the need to run `make install` with `sudo`.

-  - You might want to include the following flags also so that the optional functionality is enabled: `--enable-experimental --enable-clamdtop --enable-libjson --enable-milter --enable-xml --enable-pcre`.
+  - You might want to include the following flags also so that the optional functionality is enabled: `--enable-experimental --enable-clamdtop --enable-milter --enable-xml --enable-pcre`.
 Note that this may require you to install additional development libraries.

-  - `--disable-llvm`: When enabled, LLVM provides the capability to just-in-time compile ClamAV bytecode signatures.
+  - `--enable-llvm --with-system-llvm=no`: When LLVM is enabled, LLVM provides the capability to just-in-time compile ClamAV bytecode signatures.
 Without LLVM, ClamAV uses a built-in bytecode interpreter to execute bytecode signatures.
-The mechanism is different, but the results are same and the performance overall is comparable.
+With LLVM, options, "system LLVM" and "internal LLVM".
+The bytecode interpreter is somewhat slower than using LLVM, though the results are the same.
 At present only LLVM versions up to LLVM 3.6.2 are supported by ClamAV, and LLVM 3.6.2 is old enough that newer distributions no longer provide it.
-Therefore, we recommend using the `--disable-llvm` configure option.
+Therefore, we recommend using the `--enable-llvm --with-system-llvm=no` configure option to use the "internal LLVM".
+It is worth noting that the internal LLVM can take a while to build, and that the JIT compilation process for loading bytecode signatures also takes a while when starting `clamd` or `clamdscan`.
+For compile speed and `clamscan` load speed, you may wish to instead ouse `--disable-llvm`.

 Altogether, the following configure command can be used:

 <pre>
-    CFLAGS="-ggdb -O0" ./configure --prefix=`pwd`/installed --enable-debug --enable-check --enable-coverage --enable-libjson --with-systemdsystemunitdir=no --enable-experimental --enable-clamdtop --enable-libjson --enable-xml --enable-pcre --disable-llvm
+    CFLAGS="-ggdb -O0" CXXFLAGS="-gdb -O0" ./configure --prefix=`pwd`/installed --enable-debug --enable-check --enable-coverage --enable-libjson --with-systemdsystemunitdir=no --enable-experimental --enable-clamdtop --enable-xml --enable-pcre --enable-llvm --with-system-llvm=no
 </pre>

 NOTE: It is possible to build libclamav as a static library and have it statically linked into clamscan/clamd (to do this, run `./configure` with `--enable-static --disable-shared`).
 This is useful for using tools like `gprof` that do not support profiling code in shared objects.
 However, there are two drawbacks to doing this: